bas1c1/Go-Script/README.md

 Onion is an interpreted high-level general-purpose programming language.
 Its design philosophy emphasizes code readability with its use of significant indentation.
 This language is very comfortable.

+<h1 align="center"> In the last update </h1>

+In the latest update, was added the ability to connect DLLs written in Visual C#

 <h1 align="center"> How to use Interpreter? </h1>

 !
 This language is only for Windows. !